-The overarching emotion most of us feel when we grieve is pervasive, sometimes relentless sadness.
-And although sadness is usually our normal human reaction to minor losses and disappointments in life, it takes on new meaning and often a life of its own with the death of one we love.
+The overarching emotion of grief is a kind of pervasive, relentless sadness.
+Though sadness is often our first reaction to ordinary losses and disappointments in life, sadness takes on a new, sometimes overwhelming dimension when one we love dies.

-Since grief is personal, no one can tell us how long we’ll feel sad – maybe a few months, maybe several years.
-In our grief sometimes we allow sadness to become a comfortable habit.
-This was certainly my experience, and I admit that in the worst moments of my grief I’ve tiptoed right up to the very edge of depression.
-In my sadness I felt for a long while a certain gaping emptiness, the complete absence of joy and vitality in my life – a despair and hopelessness that only my persistent, somewhat ragged faith could even begin to surmount.
+Since grief is personal, no one can tell us how long we will feel sad—perhaps a few months, or maybe even for several years.
+When we grieve, sadness can become a comfortable habit.
+In the worst moments of grief sometimes we tiptoe to the edge of depression.
+When sadness overtakes our life, we feel a gaping emptiness, a despair and hopelessness that only a persistent faith and determined hope for the future can surmount.

-One of the reasons we feel such sadness when we grieve is that we’re lonely – we miss our loved one.
-The absence of their presence has taken from us something essential and life-giving – their love, their physical expression of affection and devotion, friendship, our life’s shared joy.
-It hurts to be without them.
-We’re sad when we start to speak to someone who’s no longer there.
-We’re sad because our hopes and dreams for the future have suddenly crashed.
-Somehow, some day, we’ll reorganize and go on with our life, but we're sad that it won’t look the same or be the same as we once imagined and planned.
+One of the reasons we feel sad when we grieve is that we are lonely.
+We miss our loved one.
+The absence of his or her presence has taken from us something essential and life-giving—love, the physical expression of affection and devotion, friendship, and life’s shared joy.
+It hurts to be alone in body and spirit.
+We are sad when we start to speak to someone who is no longer there.
+We are sad because our hopes and dreams for the future will never be as we once imagined and planned.
+Though one day we will reorganize and go on with our life, we are sad that life will never be the same again without the one we love and grieve.

-We experience sadness in all the hundreds of little things—going to bed without saying goodnight to the one you love, an empty chair at the table, wandering around a too-large house with so many of life’s best (and worst) memories.
-And in our sadness we may rage and sputter and snuffle, yet somewhere within our heart we feel the love and peace of God’s comfort and - at least for the moment - we’re not as sad.
+We experience sadness in hundreds of little things—going to bed without saying goodnight to the one we love, an empty chair at the table, wandering around a too-large house, reminded with every step of so many of life’s best and worst memories.
+Though in our sadness we may rage and demand answers to the “why?’ of death, somewhere within our heart we feel the love and peace of God.
+When we receive the gifts of God’s comfort, at least for the moment, we are not as sad.

-After my husband Leighton died everywhere I looked I saw couples all around me.
-Some held hands and seemed very married, as we were, others seemed disconnected - parallel yet apart.
-And as I observed and reflected I wondered why some couples live together into old age, and why I was alone.
-I wondered why some seemed merely to tolerate each other yet stayed together in marriage, and I wondered why I was without my beloved.
-All my wondering did nothing to explain my loss, it only fed my sadness—wishing things were as they used to be, yet knowing they would never be the same again.
+After my husband Leighton died everywhere I looked I saw couples.
+Some held hands and seemed very married, as we were, others seemed disconnected, living parallel yet apart.
+As I observed and reflected on the nature and dynamic of relationships, I wondered why some couples live together into old age, and why I was alone.
+I wondered why some seemed merely to tolerate each other yet stayed together in marriage.
+I wondered why I was without my beloved.
+All my wondering did nothing to explain my loss, rather it only fed my sadness—wishing things were as they used to be, yet knowing they would never be the same again.